dsanson/termpdf.py/README.md

 to open the document associated with that citekey in termpdf.py, jumping to the cited page if there is one.
 Notes will now be sent back to this document in nvim.

+# Cached document settings

+termpdf.py creates a cache directory in `$HOME/.cache/termpdf.py`, and uses the cache to save settings for each document you open.
+Documents will automatically open to the last viewed page, with the same cropping and rotation, etc.

+Sometimes, that's not what you want.

+    termpdf.py --ignore-cache example.pdf

+will open the document up "fresh", ignoring any saved settings.

 # Features